Anirudh-C/fpl-assistant-api/README.md

    ```sh
    $ flask run
    ```
-Now the API should be accessible at port 5000 on =localhost=
+Now the API should be accessible at port 5000 on <kbd>localhost</kbd>